draft-js-plugins/draft-js-plugins/draft-js-sidebar-plugin/README.md

 On click, component will open a file Dialog.<br />
 On file chosen, component will call this.props.add(file) and insert an atomic block with whatever Entity you return.

+## Important
+1) you MUST wrap the editor and the sidebar in a div with position: relative
+2) you have to proxy the getPluginMethods to the sidebar props (cf: examples)

 ## Usage